 Following his corrective letter to the Corinthian Church, their spiritual recovery provided Paul an opportunity to boast about these brothers and sisters, to other Christians in Macedonia.
 However, there was one area of their Christian witness, which Paul wanted to address, very specifically.
 It was in connection with their financial giving, to the needy saints, at Jerusalem.

 Persecution in the Holy City had increased, and many Christians found themselves in very difficult, economic circumstances.
 Although saints in other cities, sent financial and material aid to these believers, this was an area of ministry, that the Corinthian Christians had neglected.

-Heavenly Father, how we thank You, for Your wonderful gift of Salvation.
-Create in me a clean heart I pray, and develop in me a generous spirit.
-I pray that I may become a cheerful, generous and gracious giver, in every area of my life.
-Help me to apply the principle of sowing and reaping abundantly, so that ottestAthers may be blessed, and Your name may be glorified.
-This I ask in Jesus name, AMEN.
+Heavenly Father, create in me a clean heart, I pray, and develop in me a generous spirit.
+I pray that I may become a cheerful, generous, and gracious giver, in every area of my life.
+Help me to apply the principle of sowing and reaping abundantly so that others may be blessed and Your name may be glorified.
+This I ask in Jesus' name, AMEN.